Loping151/DAMN/README.md

 # DAMN: Debug Anything Module No.0

 ## Overview
-Debug Anything Module No.0 is a Python utility designed to streamline the debugging process.
-When an error occurs in your code, this module will automatically open a web browser and search for the error message on popular platforms like StackOverflow or Baidu, helping you quickly find potential solutions.
+Debug Anything Module No.0 is a Python utility designed to streamline debugging.
+When an error occurs in your code, this module will automatically help you quickly find potential solutions.

 ## Features
-Instant Error Lookup: Automatically help you solve your errors with the help of Internet.
+Instant Error Lookup: Automatically help you solve your errors with the help of the Internet.
-Easy Integration: Simply decorate your functions to enable the feature.
+Easy Integration: Decorate your functions to enable the feature.

 ## Usage
 To use normally: